The Puppini Sisters

-The Puppini Sisters are an English close harmony vocal trio composed of Italian-born singer Marcella Puppini and English singers Kate Mullins and Emma Smith.
+The Puppini Sisters are an English close harmony vocal trio composed of Italian-born singer Marcella Puppini and English singers Kate Mullins and Rosanna Schura.
 Although the three are not related, the name was chosen in tribute to the Andrews Sisters.
 They are known for providing guest vocals on Michael Bublé's cover of "Jingle Bells".
 Puppini first studied fashion design at Saint Martins School of Art, and later music at Trinity College of Music in London, where she met Mullins and original member Rosanna Schura, who was later replaced by Stephanie O'Brien.
 After eight years with the group, O'Brien was replaced by Emma Smith.
 The trio are backed by a three-piece band featuring Martin Kolarides on guitar, Henrik Jensen on double bass and Peter Ibbetson on drums.
 The group is associated with a burlesque revival.

 Career

 The group was founded in 2004 by Marcella Puppini after she was inspired by the animated film The Triplets of Belleville (Les Triplettes de Belleville) (2003).
 In 2005, they were signed by UCJ (Universal Classics and Jazz).
 The Puppini Sisters' debut single, "Boogie Woogie Bugle Boy", was a cover of the hit single by The Andrews Sisters.
 The group's second album, The Rise and Fall of Ruby Woo, includes original compositions by Puppini, Stephanie O'Brien and Kate Mullins.
 The trio's albums often include contemporary songs reimagined in the Andrews Sisters style (for example, The Bangles' "Walk Like an Egyptian" on their Ruby Woo album).

 The Puppini Sisters' television appearances include This Morning, Loose Women, The Alan Titchmarsh Show, Big Brother's Little Brother, Hell's Kitchen, CBeebies' Space Pirates, The View (on ABC), and 2011's A Michael Bublé Christmas on NBC and Graham Norton with Bublé in 2012.
 The group appeared in the 2009 Jonathan Creek New Year's special The Grinning Man, performing their 2007 single "Spooky" and has been featured on the soundtracks for the US TV series Grey's Anatomy and Chuck.
 In 2015 the Sisters appeared on BBC1's Strictly Come Dancing.

 The group performed at Glastonbury Festival 2009 on 27 June as well as performing at Goodwood Vintage Festival on 15 August.

 On 27 June 2012, O'Brien announced via the group's Facebook page that she was leaving the group.
 It was later revealed that Terrianne Passingham would replace O'Brien.
 However, Passingham also left the group and shortly thereafter Emma Smith took her place.
 The singer made her debut with The Puppini Sisters on The Graham Norton Show in November 2012.